shved/leeloo/README.md

-Leeloo is a killing designer inspiration tool currently living on http://leeloo.shvedchenko.ru/
+Leeloo is a killing designer inspiration tool living on http://leeloo.pics/